by Steen Comer

 About the Narrator

-He started his journey as a voice actor in the US Air Force where he was a military broadcaster for American Forces Network.
-During the five years he served his country he wrote, edited, and voiced several radio commercials, news reports and segments, and even had a few radio shows.
-After that time he began acting in plays across Houston, voiced characters and even directed several old radio plays for irlonestar.com.
+He started his journey in voice work in the US Air Force where he was a popular military broadcaster for American Forces Network in Europe.
+During the five years he served his country he wrote, edited, and voiced several radio commercials, news reports, and television segments.
+After that time he came home to Houston, Texas and continued to work in many areas of radio, TV, film, and stage.
+He has performed in plays across Houston, voiced characters, and also directed several old radio plays for irlonestar.com.
+Currently he can be found online reciting Shakespearean quotations with his friends on Zoom Shakespeare!